martinvonz/jj/README.md

 ## Status

-The tool is quite feature-complete, but some important features like (the equivalent of) `git blame` are not yet supported.
+The tool is fairly feature-complete, but some important features like (the equivalent of) `git blame` are not yet supported.
 There are also several performance bugs.
 It's also likely that workflows and setups different from what the core developers use are not well supported.